nik-kashi/PHP-Chat/README.md

 As this application uses SQLite, you need to install php-sqlite on your machine. for Ubuntu:

 `$ sudo apt-get install php-sqlite3`

+create an empty file for database:

+`$ touch database/database.sqlite`

 For executing Database migration:

 `$ php artisan migrate`